Switching on surface conduction in a topological insulator: Summary and conclusion

+We have demonstrated in this work that topological surface states can be permanently populated by carriers, enhancing the conductivity of the surface states.
+This is achieved using simple external stimuli, notably illumination and electrical current.
+The mechanism proposed here---space-charge separation between the surface and bulk carriers---is relevant for any topological insulator.
+It is surprising that these effects have remained largely unnoticed in transport and poorly understood \cite{Yeats2015,Zheng2015,Tian2017,Li2017,Uchiyama2023,Pirralho2019,Kang2019,Hou2020,Xie2021}.
+Possibly, the anomaly in transport observed in Cd-doped Bi$_2$Se$_3$\cite{Ren2011} and Sn-doped Bi$_{1.1}$Sb$_{0.9}$Te$_2$S \cite{Kushwaha2016} are analogous to what we observe here, just as the large difference between (dc-)resistivity and optical conductivity (therefore after irradiation) in BiSbTeSe$_2$\cite{Borgwardt2016} and the persistence of the voltage-induced superconductivity in Bi$_2$Se$_3$\cite{Le2021}.

-We expect our work to have broad implications.
-Firstly, we have put forward experiments with readily accessible ``pumping''---weak light/radiation or electrical current---which lend themselves for experiments also on other samples in many laboratories worldwide, as well as for implementation in experiments beyond transport.
-An interesting candidate for such future studies is for instance the putative topological Kondo insulator SmB$_6$ \cite{Ishida2015}.
-Secondly, because of the persistence of the surface conduction, the ``pump'' can be switched off after the surface charge is generated.
-This will avoid any interferences with it both in fundamental studies and future device applications.
-And finally, the control does not rely on the presence of defect or impurity states and is even robust against rather harsh microstructuring techniques, ensuring reliability.\\
+We expect our work to have broad impact.
+Firstly, our demonstration of the extreme sensitivity of the surface states to even weak irradiation will raise awareness that extra care needs to be taken in order to probe the ground state of a topological insulator, particularly in spectroscopic experiments where shielding is difficult.
+Secondly, we have put forward experiments with readily accessible ``pumping''---weak light/radiation or electrical current---which lend themselves for experiments also on other samples in many laboratories worldwide, as well as for implementation in experiments beyond transport.
+An interesting candidate for such future studies is the putative topological Kondo insulator SmB$_6$\cite{Ishida2015, Pirie2021}.
+Thirdly, because of the persistence of the surface conduction, the ``pump'' can be switched off after the surface charge is generated.
+This will avoid any interference with it both in fundamental studies and future device applications.
+And finally, the control does not rely on the presence of defect or impurity states and is even robust against rather harsh microstructuring techniques, ensuring reliability.